 - Renal agenesis and severe renal dysplasia are also termed hereditary renal adysplasia.
 The kidney is either absent or undeveloped.

-- Absent kidney usually causes no symptoms and is found incidentally.
+- One absent kidney usually causes no symptoms and is found incidentally.

 - It is thought to be an autosomal dominant trait with incomplete penetrance and variable expression.